42nd Book Designer Kumi Suzuki “Typeface with a sense of temperature-I think that is the Chikushi typeface”

 "Reverse" (Kodansha) Author name: Kanae Minato

-About three years ago (2014), I introduced LETS when I became independent from the binding room of Kadokawa Shoten.
-I also used Fontworks font in the binding room, and at that time I especially liked "Greco".
-At that time, I was also in charge of the design of the series, so I decided to introduce it immediately so that I could continue the font environment in the binding room as much as possible.
+I introduced LETS about three years ago (2014) when I became independent from Kadokawa Shoten's book design department.
+The book design department also used Fontworks fonts, and I particularly liked "Greco" at the time.
+At that time, I was also in charge of designing series, so I decided to introduce it immediately because I wanted to continue the font environment of the book design department as much as possible.

-When the design environment becomes independent, it is difficult to obtain new information.
-In that respect, with LETS, even if I don't know that there is such a new typeface, I can always get the latest environment.
-It's easy to forget, but this is a big advantage.
+When you're independent, it's hard to get new information about your design environment.
+With LETS, even if I don't know about new fonts, I can always get the latest environment.
+It's easy to forget, but this is actually a big advantage.

-In the work of book design, we have to constantly think of various ideas in order to create something that is eye-catching.
-It's a constant search for visual creators such as illustrators and photographers, but I think the typeface is an indispensable spice to make something that will impress you.
-That's why LETS, which provides a lot of typefaces, is very appreciated.
+In book design, you have to constantly think of various ideas to create something eye-catching.
+This means always being aware of and searching for creators who can create visuals, such as illustrators and photographers, but I also think that typefaces are an essential spice in creating something that leaves a lasting impression.
+That's why I'm so grateful for LETS, which provides so many typefaces.

 I have encountered a typeface that fits my physiological feeling most

-This time, I tried to look at the bindings I made again, but there are many things that use "Tsukushi Old Mincho" (laugh) I like "A", "B", "C".
-When I bound for the first time using the Tsukushi Old Mincho, I saw the finished book and thought that I encountered the typeface that fits my physiological feeling the most.
+This time, I looked at the bookbinding I did again, and I noticed that many of them used "TsukuOldMin" (laughs).
+It seems that I like "A", "B", and "C".
+When I first bound a book using TsukuOldMin, I looked at the finished book and thought that I had found the typeface that best suited my physiological sensibilities.

-Personally I like the typeface with rounded kana, and in Tsukushi Old Mincho, it feels like "no", "na", or "tsu".
-There is a roundness that does not overdo, and you can feel a gentle warmth.
-And the one I like the most is the processing of the edges of the kanji.
-Tsukushi Old Mincho isn't sharp and is being processed quickly?
-It may be a little bit, but in the case of books, characters are often handled in large series as titles, so the beauty of Tome and Hara is very anxious.
-It doesn't work well when the edges of the element are hidden when enlarged.
-When I was really worried, I sometimes adjusted the corners of the edges, but if I overdo it, the shape of the letters will collapse.
-It was a very difficult and nervous task.
+Personally, I like typefaces with rounded kana, like "no", "na" and "tsu" in TsukuOldMin.
+It's not overly rounded, and it gives off a gentle warmth.
+And what I like most is the treatment of the ends of the strokes of kanji.
+TsukuOldMin is processed smoothly without any sharp edges, right?
+It may be a small thing, but in the case of books, characters are often used in large series as titles, so the beauty of the strokes and strokes is very important.
+If the edges of the elements are jagged when they are made large, it doesn't look right.
+When it really bothers me, I sometimes adjust the corners of the edges, but if I do it too much, the shape of the characters becomes distorted.
+It was a very difficult and nerve-wracking job.

-"Knightman's Nightmare" (KADOKAWA) Author: Arisugawa Arisu Typeface used: Tsukushi A Old Mincho
+"Hunter's Nightmare" (KADOKAWA) Author: Arisugawa Arisu Font: TsukuAOldMin

-Besides, the design of the old font is also wonderful.
-Not only do the sides and the straw change, but other elements are also properly designed due to differences in parts.
-The user does not feel any stress, so I think the typeface really supports the text.
+Also, the design of the old font is wonderful.
+Not only the sides and the characters change, but other elements are also designed with differences in parts.
+The user doesn't feel any stress, so I think the font really supports the characters.

 The visuals say, “This!
 This is good”

-As I said at the beginning, choosing the typeface is the last and last part of the design work.
-The pictures and photos will come up, arrange them around the size of the cover and wrap them around a dummy book to determine the appearance for the first time.
+As I mentioned at the beginning, choosing the typeface is the very last step in the design process.
+The final look is decided only after the pictures and photographs are submitted, arranged around the actual size of the cover, and rolled up in a dummy book.

 Chikushi typeface is in the next door and I'm still comfortable

-"Canned Short Shorts" (Kino Books) Edition: Masatomo Tamaru Typeface used: Tsukushi A MaruGothic
+"Canned Short Shorts" (Kino Books) Edited by Masatomo Tamaru Font used: TsukuARdGothic

-Yeah, "Tsukushi A MaruGothic" is also good.
-Even before that, there were various Maru Gothic styles.
-All of them are cute, but when I was wondering if there would be more movement, "Tsukushi A MaruGothic" came out.
-When I saw this, I was surprised whether I could make something with such a round Gothic nuance.
-Since it is a round Gothic that has the characteristics of both Gothic and Mincho, it can be used in books for adults.
-It is a cool and fresh round Gothic type that doesn't look childish.
+That's right, "TsukuARdGothic" is also good.
+There were various round gothic fonts before that.
+They were all cute, but I was thinking that it would be nice if it had more movement, and that's when "TsukuARdGothic" came out.
+When I saw it, I was surprised that it was possible to create something with so much nuance with a round gothic font.
+It's a round gothic font that combines the characteristics of both Gothic and Mincho fonts, so it can be used in books for adults.
+It's a cool and fresh round gothic font that doesn't look childish.

 Articles in the same Categories